earthstar-one/WordFX/README.md

 # Word FX

-WordFX is a public benefit corporation registered in VT | USA.

-Its mission is to provide low or no cost language resources and digital tools to enhance sense-making through meaningful natural language disambiguation.
+WordFX's mission is to provide low or no cost language resources and digital tools to enhance sense-making through meaningful natural language disambiguation.

 The organization's language and technology resources and digital tools, unless otherwise specificed, are open to anyone anywhere on the planet.